Ali Bongo: Election and presidency

-The composition of Biyoghe Mba's new government was announced on 17 October; it was reduced to only 30 ministers, thereby fulfilling Bongo's campaign promise to reduce the size of the government and thereby reduce expenses.
-The government was also mostly composed of new faces, including many technocrats, although a few key ministers, such as Paul Toungui (Foreign Minister), Jean-François Ndongou (Interior Minister), and Laure Olga Gondjout (Communications Minister), retained their posts.
+on 17 October, the composition of Biyoghe Mba's new government was announced.
+It was reduced to 30 ministers, fulfilling Bongo's campaign promise to reduce the size of the government and thereby reduce expenses.
+The government was mostly composed of new faces, including many technocrats, although a few key ministers, such as Paul Toungui (Foreign Minister), Jean-François Ndongou (Interior Minister), and Laure Olga Gondjout (Communications Minister), retained their posts.

 On 9 June 2011, Ali Bongo and Barack Obama met at the White House.

 In 2012, clashes between the supporters of opposition figure André Mba Obame and police occurred in Libreville.

 On 17 August 2015, Bongo announced that he planned to donate everything he inherited from his father to the young people of Gabon, in the form of "a foundation for the youth and education".
 Explaining his decision, he said that "we are all heirs of Omar Bongo Ondimba" and that "no Gabonese must be left by the side of the road".

 Gabon's economy continues to be based on a rent strategy, being entirely devoted to the production and export of natural resources.
-Many difficulties persist in addition: unemployment rate around 30% of the active population in 2016, expeditious arrests during student or union demonstrations (numerous since January 2016), deterioration of access to health care (a deposit of 300,000 CFA francs is now required to enter the hospital), deficiency of public services, recurrent electricity cuts.
+Many difficulties persist in addition: unemployment rate around 30% of the active population in 2016, expeditious arrests during student or union demonstrations (numerous since January 2016), deterioration of access to health care, deficiency of public services, recurrent electricity cuts.
 More than half of the population is below the poverty line.

 On 24 October 2018, Bongo was hospitalized in Riyadh for an undisclosed illness.
 On 29 November 2018 Bongo was transferred to a military hospital in Rabat to continue recovery.
-On 9 December 2018 it was reported by Gabon's Vice President Moussavou that Bongo suffered a stroke in Riyadh and has since left the hospital in Rabat and is currently recovering at a private residence in Rabat.
+On 9 December 2018 it was reported by Gabon's Vice President Pierre Claver Maganga Moussavou that Bongo had a stroke in Riyadh and has since left the hospital in Rabat and is currently recovering at a private residence in Rabat.
 From 24 October 2018 to 1 January 2019, Bongo was not seen in public, leading to rampant speculation about the possibility that he may have died or otherwise become incapacitated.

 On 1 January 2019, Bongo gave his first public address via a video posted to social media since falling ill in October 2018 quashing rumors of his death.
 Despite this, many anti-Bongo activists living abroad questioned the legitimacy of the video with some claiming that the man giving the address was not Bongo, but a body double.
 In August 2019, Bongo made his first public appearance since his stroke.
+He has appeared in public using a wheelchair on several occasions since his stroke.

-On 7 January 2019, soldiers in Gabon launched a coup d’etat attempt.
+On 7 January 2019, soldiers in Gabon launched a coup d'etat attempt.
 The coup attempt failed, and the government successfully re-asserted control.
-The coup may not have actually happened though, as has been reported by critics of the dictatorship, and could have been used as a tactic by the government to gain support.
+The coup may not have actually happened though, as has been reported by critics, and could have been used as a tactic by the government to gain support.

 As a result of Bongo's medically induced absence from politics, Gabon has witnessed the proliferation of official corruption targeting foreign-owned businesses.